 The ability to set up user groups, individual user accounts, and limited dashboard views means you can give access to non-technical stakeholders, such as board members, to let them check on the status of the network whenever they want.
 The reporting engine of these tools also helps create documents and slides that give you an edge when presenting to executives.
 The reporting tool allows for the creation of custom reports.

 All of these modules run on the Windows Server environment.
-None of them are free.
-However, you can test them on a 30-day free trial.

 The above solution is the top-of-the-line combination of network tools to help you manage your bandwidth.
 However, SolarWinds provides an alternative pack of utilities if you find the combo above a little pricey.
 The Engineer’s Toolset is a cheaper alternative to those Orion-based systems listed in the previous section.
 SolarWinds points out that this package can also interact with the Network Performance Monitor.
 The Engineer’s Toolset includes a total of sixty utilities.

 This enormous set of tools includes functions that shadow the capabilities of the main SolarWinds products.
 Picking through the list of tools in the bag, you can put together a useful suite to help you maximize network bandwidth.
 Start with tools that log all of your network equipment and check on their health like the Port Scanner, Switch Port Mapper, SNMP sweep, IP Network Browser, MAC Address Discovery utility, and Ping Sweep tool.